 All four degree programs within the department combine traditional academics with a rich research experience.
 Students study fascinating interdisciplinary topics like:

 The programs emphasize the application of human factors and neuroscience principles with real-world scenarios and environments.
 An eclectic faculty — research and experimental psychologists, neuroscientists, and physiologists — work with undergraduate and graduate students in the full spectrum of related activities.

 Students are encouraged to participate in research labs in areas such as aerospace physiology, applied cognition and training, applied perception and performance, game-based research, pilot performance, healthcare and user experience.
 Through these labs, students have access to a variety of technology to explore:

 - Virtual Reality Equipment

-Learn about human factors and systems advances being developed by Embry-Riddle professors and students.
+Learn about human factors research published by Embry-Riddle professors and students.

 The department offers a wide range of research and state-of-the-art lab facilities.

 Read the latest version of the Human Factors and Behavioral Neurology Newsletter.